rwsbillyang/iReadPDF/README.md

 - choose pdf quality: High, Middle, Low

 ## TODO
-- PDF Content
+- Show DF Content
-- Jump according to content
+- Jump when click item in content
 - Text selection and copy
-- jump to page in pdf viewer

 ## Problems
 - In dark mode, text font color in toolbar of pdfview takes not effect